wagiminator/AVR-Programmer/README.md

 Collection of AVR Programmer Boards and Accessories

 # UPDI Programmer - ATmega8/88/168/328 (SMD)
-UPDI programmer (jtag2updi) for the new tinyAVR 0- and 1-series microcontrollers based on ATmega8/88/168/328.
+UPDI programmer (jtag2updi) for the new megaAVR 0-, tinyAVR 0- and 1-series microcontrollers based on ATmega8/88/168/328.

 Project Video: https://youtu.be/OVSLsA9-gF0